strukturag/libde265/README.md

 Prebuilt binaries
 =================

-Binary packages can be obtained from here: https://launchpad.net/~strukturag/+archive/libde265 .
+Binary packages can be obtained from this launchpad site: https://launchpad.net/~strukturag/+archive/libde265 .

 Software using libde265